13 Best Beaches for a Budget Vacation

 A few days at the beach can be a great way to escape the rigors of everyday life and enjoy some simple pleasures -- collecting seashells, watching the sun set, and perhaps surfing or exploring tide pools.
 But not all beach vacations are created equal.
-For those seeking to stick to a strict budget and still have a memorable beach getaway, here are nearly two dozen options from travel industry experts and travel review and booking sites, with summer prices found in early December 2016.
+For those seeking to stick to a strict budget and still have a memorable beach getaway, here are 13 options from travel industry experts and travel review and booking sites, with summer prices found in December 2016, prior to the recent spate of hurricanes.

 Cape Cod is practically synonymous with "beach vacation," but locals call Rock Harbor Beach in Orleans one of the most enchanting and budget-friendly in the area.
 Getting to this beach on the western side of the harbor is free, as is parking and exploring the tidal flats when the water pulls out of the harbor.
 Along Rock Harbor Pier, visitors can visit the lifeboat that inspired this year's Disney rescue movie "The Finest Hours."
 There's a variety of hotel options in the area, including budget properties starting at $43 a night.